vpon-data/data-sdk/docs/ios.md

 # Debug Mode
 ---
-When you initilize Data SDK, you can enable debug mode with config setDebugMode:Yes/config.setDebugMode(true).
+When you initilize Data SDK, you can enable debug mode with setDebugMode:Yes / setDebugMode(true).

+### Objective-C

 ```objc
 #import <VponDataAnalytics/VponDataAnalytics.h>